panda-67/notivra_blog/src/content/bookOne/chapter-1/01-why-r-still-matters.md

 ```

 This isn’t a loop or a class method.
 It’s **a statement of intent**:
-> “Take these numbers, and return their essence.”
+> Take these numbers, and return their essence.

 ---